kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 ## Transaction

 A [blockchain] transaction can contain multiple independent operations (up to 100).
-Most common transaction types are payment transactions and create account transactions (transaction with a single operation of payment/create account)
+Most common transaction types are payment transactions and create account transactions (transaction with a single operation of payment/create account).

 ## Transaction Fee

 These are the fees charged by the blockchain for each [transaction](/terms-and-concepts#transaction) by a non-whitelisted account.
-By default, transactions on the Kin Blockchain are charged a minimal fee (.001 Kin).
+By default, transactions on the Kin Blockchain are charged a minimal fee of 100 Quark (1 Quark = 0.001 Kin).
 The minimum required fee is dictated by the blockchain and can be queried by calling the get_minimum_fee() SDK function.
 Fees on the Kin blockchain are an anti-spam feature intended to prevent malicious actors from spamming the network.
 Approved Kin apps can be “whitelisted” to exempt them or their users from paying these fees.

 ## Whitelisted Account

-A whitelisted account is an account that is added to a special list on our servers that allows it to send feeless transactions on the Kin blockchain.
+A whitelisted account is an account that is added to a special list on the Kin blockchain that allows it to send feeless transactions on the Kin blockchain.
 An approved Kin app can send its Developer Account public address to us, and we will whitelist it.
 Then not only will this account’s transactions be processed by the blockchain free of charge but the account will also be able to sign transactions for the app’s users to make them fee-less as well.

 ## Whitelisting